 Each year we are asked, “Why should I send my daughter to camp?”, “Will my daughter get something out of camp that she cannot get the rest of the year at home or school?”
 At Camp Arcadia each girl grows in new ways.
 First hand experiential learning – working together at the ropes course, nature,paddles, sleeping under the stars – gaining knowledge not found in classrooms.
 Arcadia is a place where a campers learn to be dependent on themselves and on nature.
 At Arcadia ours girls are involved.
 They grows in understanding themselves and the world around them and in learning to live happily with others.
 Life long friendships develop.

-As we live in today’s world we are convinced more than ever that an experience at Arcadia will give a young girl of today the balance she needs to take her place as a leader in this environment.
+In today’s world we are convinced more than ever that an experience at Arcadia will give a young girl of today the balance she needs to take her place as a leader in this environment.

-Our GoalsOur four goals for each camper, in each age group, each summer, are to:
+Our GoalsOur four goals for each camper, in each age group, each summer, are:

-Our HistoryThe same family has guided Arcadia for 100 years.
+Our HistoryThe same family has guided Arcadia for 102 years.
 Dr. George L. Meylan was the Director of Physical Education at Columbia University.
-In the 1890s, Dr. Meylan, who became friends with early camping educators in the 1890s, founded White Mountain Camp for boys on Sebago Lake in Maine in 1905.
+Dr. Meylan, who had become friends with early camping educators founded White Mountain Camp for boys on Sebago Lake in Maine in 1905.

 Her daughters, Anne Henderson Fritts and Louise Henderson became the directors in 1970, and oversaw growth in the number of both campers and counselors.
 Anne has worked on the establishment of Family Camp, the Scholarship Foundation and ‘A Week at Arcadia’ Program.
 In 2000, Anne’s third daughter, Louise Fritts Johnson became a director of Arcadia.